Institut International de Lancy

 |Diploma Coordinator||Tania McMahon|

 The Institut International de Lancy was founded in 1903 (Pensionnat Marie-Thérèse).
 A private, co-educational school, IIL is a member of the Sisters of St. Joseph de Lyon European network of schools.
-IIL students, aged 3 to 19 years old, come from a wide variety of cultural and religious backgrounds and represent around 90 countries.
-The school offers challenging and inspiring programmes with a strong emphasis on languages, aiming for a bilingual outcome for all pupils.
+IIL students, aged 3 to 19 years old, come from a wide variety of cultural and religious backgrounds and represent more than 90 countries.
+The school offers challenging and inspiring programmes with a strong emphasis on languages.
+Within a warm, nurturing and bilingual environment, IIL Early Years welcomes children from 3 to 6 years old in three learning paths: English, French and Bilingual (50/50).